wleddy/jumpstat/README.md

 ### Getting data from Jump

 The method at jump.get_data.get_data needs to be called periodically to download the data from Jump.
 You can do this from a browser by going to /jump/get_data/.
-I set up a cron job using curl to periodically do that in the background.
-I use:
+You'll want to set up a cron job using curl to periodically do that in the background but you'll need to submit a username and password each time.
+This is to stop bots from hitting the update button.

-`curl -u "< Your email >:< your password >" "https://app.socialbicycles.com/api/bikes.json?page=1&per_page=1000&network_id=165"`

-You will need an account at Jump (just a normal bike share account) and use that email address and password as your credentials to get the data.

 ##### Required packages: